osmcode/osm-testdata/grid/README.md

 OSM IDs in the tests are used as follows:

-All IDs start with the three-digit test number, for instance 711.
-Nodes are then numbered from 000, ways from 800 and relations from 900.
+All IDs start with the three-digit test number, for instance 711 and end with the three-digit object ID.
+Nodes are numbered from 000, ways from 800 and relations from 900.
 So there are enough IDs in each test for 800 nodes, 100 ways, and 100 relations.

 ## Geometries